 With its video doorbells and cameras, Ring has established itself as a brand that's synonymous with do-it-yourself security.
 The company's a bit overdue on releasing its first full-blown home security kit, but those who have already subscribed to its ecosystem of devices will be pleased with how effortlessly it integrates with other Ring products.

-The Ring Alarm security kit is straightforward to set up and use, and though it's not as refined as the competition, its prospective abilities and overall affordability make it a serious contender against well-known rival security brands like Nest and SimpliSafe.
+The Ring Alarm security kit is straightforward to set up and use, and though it's not as refined as the competition, its prospective abilities and overall affordability make it one of the best DIY home security systems, nearly on a par with Nest and SimpliSafe.

 The Ring Alarm starter kit is one of the most affordable security systems available.
 For $200, you get a wireless base station, a keypad for arming and disarming the system, one entry sensor, one motion sensor and a Z-wave range extender.
 I would have liked the kit to include at least two entry sensors since there's typically more than one point of entry to every dwelling, but you can purchase additional entry sensors for $20 a piece.